Jacqueline Hillier Elm

 This shrub should only be grown in full sunlight.
 It is very adaptable to both dry and moist locations, and should do just fine under average home landscape conditions.
 It is not particular as to soil type or pH, and is able to handle environmental salt.
 It is highly tolerant of urban pollution and will even thrive in inner city environments.
 This particular variety is an interspecific hybrid.

 Jacqueline Hillier Elm makes a fine choice for the outdoor landscape, but it is also well-suited for use in outdoor pots and containers.
 With its upright habit of growth, it is best suited for use as a 'thriller' in the 'spiller-thriller-filler' container combination; plant it near the center of the pot, surrounded by smaller plants and those that spill over the edges.
+It is even sizeable enough that it can be grown alone in a suitable container.
 Note that when grown in a container, it may not perform exactly as indicated on the tag - this is to be expected.
 Also note that when growing plants in outdoor containers and baskets, they may require more frequent waterings than they would in the yard or garden.